Visualize Cisco Cyber Vision data with Splunk

 If you encounter certificate verification errors, check if DNS server resolution is configured accurately in Splunk.

-Add input types to Splunk to specify the data to import from Cisco Cyber Vision.
+Add an input type to Splunk to specify the data to import from Cisco Cyber Vision.
 You can configure these input types:

 • Cyber Vision Events